Open Days are heaps of fun and, apart from getting there, they’re free.

 - If I’m struggling are there any learning support services available?

 Talking to current students is the best way to learn what university is really like.
-They’ll be able to tell you about their first-hand experiences and provide some insider tips (from where to get the best coffee, to the best accommodation and the cheapest food places).
+They’ll be able to tell you about their first-hand experiences and provide some insider tips (from where to get the best coffee, finding the best accommodation and the ultimate money saving hacks).

 Between students and the administrative staff, you can probably find answers to all your questions about Uni life.
 Here’s some example questions:

-- Are there social facilities on campus and in town?
+- What social facilities are on campus and in town?

 - What sort of student support services are available?